tiger3homs/StartConfig/ServerManager/README.md

     *   Paste the copied Webhook URL into the "Webhook URL" input field in the "Discord Webhook Configuration" section on the Play-CS.com server management page.
     *   Click "Save Webhook".
 The status will update to "Webhook Active".
 3.  **Share Server Details:**
-    *   Click the "Share All to Discord 🚀" button.
-A message containing the map, link, and PIN for each of your servers will be sent to the configured Discord channel.
+    *   Click the "Share to Discord 🚀" button.
+A message containing the map, link, and PIN for your server will be sent to the configured Discord channel.

 ## Contributing